 Ahmad Bin Adi: Sure.
 One of the ideas of building Al Taif is actually to develop the concept of [moving] from military to industrial.
 And one of the things that Al Taif envisioned is aligned with the Abu Dhabi 2030, where we diversify the income, building capabilities in multi-sectors.
 And one of them is the defense sector.
 And eventually that whole idea evolved into Emirates Defense Industries as a cluster or as a holder of the defense industries.
 So 10 years ago, we started as individual efforts.

 And at that time even these companies, the 16 companies now under EDIC, were under different shareholders but now under one shareholder you can unify the vision, the mission, the targets, objectives, and offer better service to the end client, which is GHQ.

 In 2012, the GHQ streamlined its own logistics format.
 Did the privatization of the military logistics industry go in parallel with the military's new program?

 How does it work between Al Taif and the customer?
-Does Al Taif have embedded operators with the customer or does Al Taif bring the customer and teach them?
+Does Al Taif have embedded operators with the customer or does Al Taif bring the customer and teach them? or with a new?

 Eventually we have our technical staff that we recruited more than eight years ago and we keep adding to it in order to perform this annual service plan on an annual basis.

 We start with basic electrical mechanical skills training.
-And then based on that, they become specialized with further training.
+And then based on that, once they become specialized with further training.
 And that is the career progression of a technician and a mechanic whether it is in the armed forces or Al Taif.